 This morning we depart Chiang Mai to head for the Thailand-Laos border.
 We’ll make a stop near Chiang Rai to check out the famous and intriguing White Temple (Wat Rong Khun).
 Wat Rong is a unique modern Buddhist temple that features some curious statues and murals that include images from Star Wars and The Matrix, Freddie Kruger’s head hanging in the trees and a giant Predator emerging from the garden.
 We stop here long enough to grab a snack, stretch our legs and take a few photos before we continue on to cross the border into Laos.
 Once in Laos we take a short tuk- tuk ride into the chilled out town of Houay Xai, our stop for the night.

-Leaving Houay Xai you’ll board our private slow boat up the Mekong River to the secluded village of Ban Pak Nguey.
-Sit back and soak up this incredible journey as you wind your way through lush farmland, thriving jungle and rugged mountain scenery; drifting past water buffalo, locals fishing, and kids splashing in the shallows.
-We arrive in Ban Pak Nguey in the late afternoon.
+Leaving Houay Xai you’ll board our private slow boat up the Mekong River to the tiny secluded village that will host you for an overnight homestay experience.
+Sit back and soak up this incredible journey as you wind your way through lush farmland, thriving jungle and rugged mountain scenery, drifting past water buffalo, locals fishing, and kids splashing in the shallows.
+We arrive in the village in the late afternoon.
 Here you will get a taste of traditional Lao village life by staying with a family in their home.
-Experience a Baci (welcoming) ceremony, swim in the river, visit the school and help the kids with an English lesson.
-Play a game of football with the kids, explore the local temple, go fishing and try the local whiskey.
+Experience a special Baci (welcoming) Ceremony, swim in the river, visit the school and help the kids with an English lesson.
+Play a game of football with the kids, explore the local temple, go fishing and don’t forget to try the local whiskey.
 This is a true highlight of any trip to Southeast Asia and exclusive to Stray!

 We wave goodbye to the village and jump back aboard our private boat to head downriver to the famous limestone Pak Ou Caves.
 Pak Ou is an important pilgrimage site for Lao people, and here you will see thousands of Buddhist images that have been placed throughout the caves over hundreds of years.
 Jumping back on board our boat a short trip takes us to the UNESCO World Heritage town, Luang Prabang.
 Luang Prabang has an old world feel that gives you the sense you’ve stepped back in time into a picturesque postcard setting.
 The fusion of French colonial architecture with traditional Lao design set against a backdrop of misty mountains and lush green jungle makes this a truly majestic place.